Renew, vary or revoke

 - The sample log book document

 Staff cannot provide information beyond what is contained in these resources.
-If you have questions not addressed in the above, please email mca@regional.nsw.gov.au noting "Attention S155 notice" in the subject line.
+If you have any questions not included in the above, please email competencies@dpird.nsw.gov.au noting "Attention Section 155 notice" in the subject line.

-We will respond to your email as promptly as possible.
-However, if your question is already answered in the provided materials, you will be directed back to that information.
+We will respond to your email in a timely manner, however if your question is already answered in the provided materials, you will be guided to be referred back to these documents.

-What if I don’t respond by the due date?
+What happens if I don’t respond by the due date?

-The notice is issued to the email noted in our system; you have 24 hours to respond to that as ‘acknowledged’.
+The notice is issued to the email noted in our system; you have 24 hours to respond by replying to the notice as ‘acknowledged’.

 The notice cannot be extended, therefore if you do not respond by the due date, the notice will be closed, along with your application, and a refusal letter sent.
 This means you are not able to work in the statutory function without a valid practising certificate.

-If you still wish to pursue a practising certificate after the notice has been closed, you will be required to complete a new application and pay another fee and will be issued a second notice and will need to follow the same (original) steps as above.
+If you still wish to pursue a practising certificate after the notice has been closed, you will be required to complete a new application and pay another application fee and a second notice will be issued, following the original steps as above.

-What can I do to avoid this again?
+What can I do to avoid this in the future?

-We send reminders out to the email noted in our system (which you are required to update as needed), at 3 months prior to your current practising certificate expiring.
-You may apply any time from 6 months before expiry.
+We send reminders out to the email noted in our system (which you are required to update as needed), at three months prior to your current practising certificate expiring.
+You may apply any time from six months before expiry.

 It is up to you to ensure you do not let your practising certificate expire.
 The responsibility sits with you, not your employer or any other person/company.

 We recommend you start a new log with your new practising certificate dates, by opening a new tab on the same log sheet if you wish.
-This will keep each 5-year practising certificate together in each tab.
+This will keep each five-year practising certificate collated together in each tab.

 Change, vary or revoke